About the Eye

-You can understand the way your eyes work by thinking of a camera.
+A good way to understand how your eyes work is to think of the eye like a camera.
 The white part of your eye is called the sclera.
 In its center is the cornea, the transparent part of the eye that covers the iris or colored part of your eye.
-The iris operates like a camera shutter by controlling the amount of light that enters the eye.
+The iris operates like a camera shutter by controlling how much light can enter the eye.

-Located behind the iris is the eye lens.
-It is suspended by fibers that tighten or loosen to focus the light rays from objects outside the eye onto the retina, located at the back of the eye.
-The retina is like film in a camera.
+Located behind the iris is the lens of your eye.
+Your lens is suspended by fibers that tighten or loosen to focus rays of light from objects outside the eye onto the retina, located at the back of the eye.
+Think of the retina like film in a camera.